astronomer/docs/astro/cli/astro-deployment-logs.md

 ]}>
 <TabItem value="astro">

-Show [Airflow component logs](view-logs.md#view-airflow-component-logs-in-the-astro-ui) over the last 24 hours for a given Deployment on Astro.
+Show [Apache Airflow® component logs](view-logs.md#view-airflow-component-logs-in-the-astro-ui) over the last 24 hours for a given Deployment on Astro.
 These are the same logs that appear in the **Logs** tab of the Astro UI.

 ## Usage